-Here, the Trustees have developed this Draft Restoration Plan/Environmental Assessment ("RP/EA") consistent with applicable legal authorities, e.g., Section 111(i) of CERCLA, to describe to the public and evaluate the type and amount of restoration that will be provided by the Shipyards Projects, including that projects' environmental impacts.
+Here, the Trustees have developed this Final Restoration Plan/Environmental Assessment ("RP/EA") consistent with applicable legal authorities, e.g., Section 111(i) of CERCLA, to describe to the public and evaluate the type and amount of restoration that will be provided by the Shipyards Projects, including that projects' environmental impacts.
 The National Environmental Policy Act, 42 USC §4321, et seq. ("NEPA"), requires federal agencies to identify and evaluate impacts to the environment that may occur due to federal actions.
-In this Draft RP/EA, the federal Trustees analyzed restoration alternatives to identify and evaluate potential environmental impacts resulting from the implementation of those alternatives.
-This Draft RP/EA evaluates a No Action Alternative (Alternative A), an Accept Vigor Shipyards Habitat Projects (Alternative B), an Accept Only the West Waterway Habitat Bench Project (Alternative C), and an Accept Only the Southwest Yard Habitat Project (Alternative D), describes the affected environment, and summarizes the likely impacts of the analyzed restoration alternatives.
-The Trustees have made this Draft RP/EA available to the public for review and comment.
-At the close of the public review and comment period, the Trustees will address public comments in the Final RP/EA and this public feedback will inform the Trustees' Selected Restoration Alternative.
+In this Final RP/EA, the federal Trustees analyzed restoration alternatives to identify and evaluate potential environmental impacts resulting from the implementation of those alternatives.
+This Final RP/EA evaluates a No Action Alternative (Alternative A), an Accept Vigor Shipyards Habitat Projects (Alternative B), an Accept Only the West Waterway Habitat Bench Project (Alternative C), and an Accept Only the Southwest Yard Habitat Project (Alternative D), describes the affected environment, and summarizes the likely impacts of the analyzed restoration alternatives.
+The Trustees made the Draft RP/EA available to the public for review and comment.
+The Trustees did not receive any public comments.
+The Trustees reviewed the Draft RP/EA to create this Final RP/EA and identified the Preferred Alternative, Accept Vigor Shipyards Habitat Projects (Alternative B).

 The Vigor Shipyards Habitat Projects are expected to restore, replace or acquire the equivalent of natural resources injured and services lost due to releases of hazardous substances and discharges of oil from Vigor's Harbor Island facility in the LDR.
 Exxon will also satisfy its natural resource damages liability for its historic activities at the Vigor facility on Harbor Island with ecological benefits created by the Shipyards Projects.
-The restoration analyzed by the Trustees in the Draft
+The restoration analyzed by the Trustees in the Final